(813) 440-8108

 3. Evaluating the Blower Motor Control Module

-Modern HVAC systems use a control module to manage the blower motor's operation.
+Modern HVAC systems use a control module to manage the blower motor operation.
 A malfunctioning control module can cause the blower motor to stop working.
 Check the module for any error codes or diagnostic lights that can indicate a problem.
 If the control module is faulty, it will need to be replaced by a professional technician.

 4. Checking for Obstructed Airflow